 - What type of training achieves competency in handling trade secrets and proprietary information for corporate personnel and stakeholders?

-- How are companies controlling trade secrets and proprietary information conveyance (leakage), loss, and/or misappropriation?
+- How are companies controlling trade secrets and proprietary information conveyance (leakage), loss, and misappropriation?

-This multi-volume report includes a thorough executive summary that provides key highlights and recommendations.
+This multi-volume report includes a thorough executive summary with key highlights and recommendations.
 The full report provides more than 75 descriptive charts and more than 150 pages of detailed statistics.

 Additional trade secret management practices analysis conducted are:

 Companies With Risk Assessment Procedures vs. Without Risk Assessment Procedures

 This analysis evaluates respondents who have risk assessment procedures or protocols relating to the protection of trade secrets or the risk of loss of trade secrets and those who do not.

 Companies With Formal Procedures in Place vs. No Formal Procedures in Place

 This analysis evaluates respondents who have formal processes in place for identifying and classifying trade secrets and those who do not.
 Sixty-one percent of respondents indicated that they have procedures or protocols.